-City and Guilds Level 3 Advanced Technical Diploma in Land and Wildllife Management
+City and Guilds Level 3 Advanced Technical Extended Diploma in Land and Wildllife Management

 Year 1: During the first year you will complete all the units for the Level 3 90 credit Diploma in Countryside and Wildlife Management course.